softsideoftech/content/pages/the-island.md

 So right now, I'm going to tell you a story about the island where "it all turns out."
 And just follow along and see if you can figure out what the story is about.

-All of us, all our friends, our family, basically, the culture that we're in our rowing our own little rowboats.
+All of us, all our friends, our family--basically, the culture that we're in--we're rowing our own little rowboats.
 We're rowing furiously and we're trying to get to this one particular island, where it's all going to turn out for us.
 Each one of us has our own island.

 For some people, it's the stereotypical house, two cars, and 2.5 kids.
 For others, it might be a certain amount of dollars in the bank account.